fkh/Map-Score/README.md

 Map-Score
 =========

-Collaboratively assessing government interactive maps
+Collaboratively assessing interactive maps from government.

+__Want to help?
+Make suggestions and edits to the scoring criteria, via a pull request or issue.__ Thanks!

 #### Proposal